 When not in use, you must place the denture in a special container and fully covered with water, to preserve its flexibility.

-Contact Pearl Dentistry to learn more about dentures and to find out if this is the right option for you.
-Pearl Dentistry’s dentures are available to help restore your smile!
+Contact Pearl to learn more about dentures and to find out if this is the right option for you.
+Pearl’s dentures are available to help restore your smile!